MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-call-intelligence.md

 # Configure Call intelligence

-Applies to Dynamics 365 Customer Engagement, version 9.1.0 <br>
+Applies to Dynamics 365 for Sales, version 9.1.0 <br>

-The call intelligence in Dynamics 365 Customer Engagement assists the sales managers in your organization to view and assess the overall team performance and individual performance of sales reps.
-This helps in changing the shape of your business by improving sales and generate revenue.
+The call intelligence in [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] assists the sales managers in your organization to get an overview of the call center and drill-down to get call statistics for individual sales reps.
+This helps the sales managers to change the shape of the business by giving smarter coaching and enhancing sales to generate revenue.

 As an administrator, you must configure the call intelligence in your organization for sales managers to use.
 Perform the following steps to configure the call intelligence:
 1. Review the prerequisites.
 2. Create a Blob container on Azure.